 5. Rotary Foundation Global Grants

-Overview: Rotary International provides funding for graduate-level study in fields such as peace studies, disease prevention, water sanitation, and education.
+Rotary International offers funding for graduate-level study in fields like peace studies, disease prevention, water sanitation, and education.

 Benefits: